NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 Working Together to Safeguard Children 2023 defines an allegation as where a relevant individual has:

-Working Together to Safeguard Children 2023 does not include a definition of “harm”, Section 31(9) of the Children Act 1989, as amended by the Adoption and Children Act 2002 identify the definition of harm as:
+Working Together to Safeguard Children 2023 does not include a definition of “harm”.
+Section 31(9) of the Children Act 1989, as amended by the Adoption and Children Act 2002, identifies the definition of harm as:

 • Development means physical, intellectual, emotional, social or behavioural development